← Back to blog

 The first 30 seconds of a discovery call determine whether your prospect sees you as a trusted advisor or just another vendor.

-Prospects can immediately tell when you've done your homework.
-And they definitely notice when you haven't.
-"So, what does your company do?" is a deal killer.
+Prospects immediately notice when you've done your homework.
+They also notice when you haven't.
+Asking "So, what does your company do?" kills the deal.

-Here's the complete checklist of what to research before every discovery call.
+This checklist covers what to research before every discovery call.

 The Company Research Checklist